amazeeio/docs/drupal/amazeeioyml_file.md

 ```
 This will install the newest available minor version 4 of Node.js.

+## Examples

+Please see the examples for different Drupal Versions and other ideas as subpages.

 If you have several sites and need to run a different set of tasks you can make us of `branch_deploy_tasks` which will then be run on those specific branches.
 The shown example would run following commands on deployment of the git branch `testbranch`:

   - Dropping the SQL Database